aherbert/gdsc-smlm/docs/fitting_plugins.rst

 The ``Spot Finder (Preview)`` plugin allows an interactive view of the candidates that will be identified in an image using the configured spot filter.

 This plugin uses the same algorithm as the ``Peak Fit`` plugin to identify maxima.
 The configuration is the same as in the ``Peak Fit`` plugin.
 As with the ``Peak Fit`` plugin the current settings are loaded when the plugin is initialised.
-If no settings exists then a default set of settings will be created.
+If no settings exist then a default set of settings will be created.

 The plugin presents a non-blocking dialog allowing other windows in ``ImageJ`` to be used.
 In contrast to the ``Peak Fit`` plugin the dialog allows the second filter settings used in a ``Difference`` filter to be configured without additional dialogs.
 This is for convenience.
 A ``Jury`` filter still requires additional dialogs.